 - Avoid words like sex, mating, pregnant.
-We accept God’s plan for reproduction, but avoid the world’s casualness and exploitation of the subject.
+We don’t reject God’s methods of reproduction but we avoid the world’s casualness and exploitation of the subject.

 Probably the most obvious requirement for sending manuscripts to Nature Friend is to be thoroughly acquainted with our magazine.
-It is a waste of time to send us even the most excellent article if we never print articles of that type.
-Our primary focus is wild nature.
-This includes birds, animals, insects, plants, rocks, marine life, and astronomy.
-Stories about domestic livestock, pets, or animals in zoos are not our primary focus, but may occasionally be selected.
-Stories involving a circus setting will not be considered.
+It is a waste of time to send even the most excellent article to a publisher who never prints articles of that type, or who may have just published an article on the same subject.

 - The suggested title of the story.

 - A fairly accurate word count for the article.